akeneo/pim-helpcenter/content/md/connectivity/connection-dashboard.md

 ::: info
 This is still the very first version of this dashboard.
 For now, **we only monitor simple products and product variants**.
-In the future, it will show you many more indicators.
-Stay tuned! 🙂
-And also, don't hesitate to fill in the survey at the bottom of the dashboard page to vote for the next KPI you'd like to see in there.
+Don't hesitate to fill in the survey at the bottom of the dashboard page to vote for the next KPI you'd like to see in there.
 :::

 In this dashboard, for now, you can monitor both your source and destination connections.

 ::: tips
-Empty charts?
+**Empty charts?**
 Have you ticked the `Track this connection in the dashboard` checkbox in your connections settings?
 Do you use the connection user to call the PIM through the API?
+Please, note that inbound charts are updated every hour, and outbound charts are updated as soon as a connection gets or receives a product from your PIM.
 :::

 # Source connection monitoring